skx/overseer/README.md

 **NOTE**: The `input` field will be updated to mask any password options which have been submitted with the tests.

-As mentioned this repository contains two simple "[bridges](bridges/)", which poll the results from Redis, and forward them to more useful systems:
+As mentioned this repository contains some demonstration "[bridges](bridges/)", which poll the results from Redis, and forward them to more useful systems:

+* `email-bridge/main.go`
+  * This posts test-failures via email.
+  * Tests which pass are not reported.
-* `irc-bridge.go`
+* `irc-bridge/main.go`
   * This posts test-failures to an IRC channel.
   * Tests which pass are not reported, to avoid undue noise on your channel.
-* `purppura-bridge.go`
+* `purppura-bridge/main.go`
   * This forwards each test-result to a [purppura host](https://github.com/skx/purppura/).
   * From there alerts will reach a human via pushover.